Skip to main content

 Why use ROICaT?

 • It's easy to use.
 You don't need to know how to code.
-You can use the interactive notebooks to run the pipelines with just a few clicks.
+You can use the interactive notebooks or online app to run the pipelines with just a few clicks.

-• ROICaT was made to be better than existing tools.
-It is capable of classifying and tracking neuron ROIs at accuracies approaching human performance.
-Several labs currently use ROICaT to do automatic tracking and classification of ROIs with no post-hoc curation required.
+• It's accurate.
+ROICaT was desgined to be better than existing tools.
+It is capable of classifying and tracking neuron ROIs at accuracies approaching human performance out of the box.

 With ROICaT, you can: